citrix/citrix-daas-rest-go/citrixorchestration/docs/AzureADSecurityGroupResponseModel.md

 HasMembershipRule returns a boolean if a field has been set.

+### SetMembershipRuleNil

+`func (o *AzureADSecurityGroupResponseModel) SetMembershipRuleNil(b bool)`

+ SetMembershipRuleNil sets the value for MembershipRule to be an explicit nil

+### UnsetMembershipRule
+`func (o *AzureADSecurityGroupResponseModel) UnsetMembershipRule()`

+UnsetMembershipRule ensures that no value is present for MembershipRule, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)